 As for Sagada, dishes with fresh vegetables are definitely a must-try!
 With fertile soil and cold weather, Sagada produces one of the freshest and sweetest tasting vegetables in the country.
 Vegetables here couldn't be much fresher!
-Here are some of the foods that we tried in our 3-day stay in Sagada:
+Here are some of the food that we tried in our 3-day stay in Sagada:

 A two story establishment known for its home-made yogurts served with your choice of banana, granola, fruit preserves, or other fruits in season.
 They also serve hot meals, and we were able to sample their Curried Vegetables with red rice (180 pesos) and their Roasted eggplant pasta (170 pesos).
 Also not to forget is to try their frozen yoghurt (around 100 pesos).
 Yummy!

-SALT AND PEPPER DINER
+Where to Eat in Sagada: SALT AND PEPPER DINER RESTAURANT

-The warm and cozy ambiance of the restaurant sets it apart from the other restaurants in town.
+The warm and cozy ambiance of the restaurant sets it apart from the other restaurants in Sagada.
 Upon entering, we were ushered by the staff to our seat at the balcony.
 We ordered Pork Sinarabsab with vegetable side dish (150 pesos) and Rosemary Chix (150 pesos).
 Both are mouthwatering and definitely a must try.

-VINCENT’S COFFEE AND GRILL
+Where to Eat in Sagada: VINCENT’S COFFEE AND GRILL

-Not as well-known compared to the other restaurants in town, the Vincent’s Coffee and Grill is a must-try!
+Not as well-known compared to the other restaurants in Sagada, the Vincent’s Coffee and Grill is a must-try!
 Their food is affordable; serving is huge and really tastes good.
 We ordered their Fried Bangus with French fries and fresh vegetable salad (140 pesos) and roasted chicken with vegetable side dish (150 pesos).

 You must not also forget to try the local delicacies such as the Patupat (5 pesos each) and Bugnay wine (300 pesos/bottle); as well as the blueberry muffins (20 pesos each) which you can buy just around town.